Linguistic relativity: History

 The idea was first expressed explicitly by 19th-century thinkers such as Wilhelm von Humboldt and Johann Gottfried Herder, who considered language as the expression of the spirit of a nation.
 Members of the early 20th-century school of American anthropology including Franz Boas and Edward Sapir also approved versions of the idea to a certain extent, including in a 1928 meeting of the Linguistic Society of America, but Sapir, in particular, wrote more often against than in favor of anything like linguistic determinism.
 Sapir's student, Benjamin Lee Whorf, came to be considered as the primary proponent as a result of his published observations of how he perceived linguistic differences to have consequences for human cognition and behavior.
 Harry Hoijer, another of Sapir's students, introduced the term "Sapir–Whorf hypothesis", even though the two scholars never formally advanced any such hypothesis.
 A strong version of relativist theory was developed from the late 1920s by the German linguist Leo Weisgerber.
 Whorf's principle of linguistic relativity was reformulated as a testable hypothesis by Roger Brown and Eric Lenneberg who performed experiments designed to determine whether color perception varies between speakers of languages that classified colors differently.

 As the emphasis of the universal nature of human language and cognition developed during the 1960s, the idea of linguistic relativity became disfavored among linguists.
 From the late 1980s, a new school of linguistic relativity scholars has examined the effects of differences in linguistic categorization on cognition, finding broad support for non-deterministic versions of the hypothesis in experimental contexts.
 Some effects of linguistic relativity have been shown in several semantic domains, although they are generally weak.
 Currently, a nuanced opinion of linguistic relativity is espoused by most linguists holding that language influences certain kinds of cognitive processes in non-trivial ways, but that other processes are better considered as developing from connectionist factors.
-Research emphasizes exploring the manners and extent to which language influences thought.

 Ancient philosophy to the Enlightenment

 The idea that language and thought are intertwined is ancient.
 In his dialogue Cratylus, Plato explores the idea that conceptions of reality, such as Heraclitean flux, are embedded in language.
-But Plato has been read as arguing against sophist thinkers such as Gorgias of Leontini, who claimed that the physical world cannot be experienced except through language; this made the question of truth dependent on aesthetic preferences or functional consequences.
+But Plato argued against sophist thinkers such as Gorgias of Leontini, who claimed that the physical world cannot be experienced except through language; this made the question of truth dependent on aesthetic preferences or functional consequences.
 Plato may have held instead that the world consisted of eternal ideas and that language should represent these ideas as accurately as possible.
 Nevertheless, Plato's Seventh Letter claims that ultimate truth is inexpressible in words.

 Following Plato, St. Augustine, for example, argued that language was merely like labels applied to concepts existing already.
 This opinion remained prevalent throughout the Middle Ages.
 Roger Bacon had the opinion that language was but a veil covering eternal truths, hiding them from human experience.
 For Immanuel Kant, language was but one of several methods used by humans to experience the world.